DeFiGeek-Community/landing-page/content/blog/nov-2022-financial-report.md

 ・Balancer V1, V2 and Uniswap V3 LP positions are owned by DAO Treasury  (defigeek.eth).
 ・Total supply is fixed at 210,000 TXJP.
-・Allotment for future prospective Series A, B and C (total 31,500 TXJP) have issued and been held at DAO Treasury (defigeek.eth).
+・Allotment for future prospective Series A, B and C (total 31,500 TXJP) have issued and been held at Multisig Safe (safe.defigeek.eth).
 ・TXJP held at contract (0x0028a459d6705b30333e98d5bcb34dd1b21e2a89) is user’s fund in Rari’s Fuse.
 No Treasury fund is deposited in the pool.
 ・dev.defigeek.eth & cofounder.defigeek.eth hold TXJP at differnt wallet from DAO Treasury solely for a governance purpose and are included in BS as long-term deposit TXJP.